-The association's name is Long Eaton & District University of the Third Age (u3a) (and in this document it is called the charity).
+The association's name is Lancing and Sompting u3a (and in this document it is called the charity).
 It is a member of the Third Age Trust (herein after referred to as 'The Trust') (Registered Charity Number 288007).

 3. Object